The tax transparency agenda

-- Arrangements from June 25, 2018 need to be monitored.
+- Arrangements need to be monitored.
 This means that you need to be reviewing all transactions that you are involved in (both as intermediary and as a client) in light of this disclosure obligation and you need to obtain certainty that any reportable transaction will in fact be reported by one intermediary.
-It is prudent to give a wide interpretation to the Directive when considering which arrangements may, at a future date, be reportable.
+It is prudent to give a wide interpretation to the Directive when considering which arrangements may be reportable.

 - Maintaining a record of potentially reportable arrangements which identifies the potentially applicable hallmark, relevant arrangement, value and the intermediaries involved will be important.
-Once legislation and guidance becomes available across the different European Member States, these records can then be scrutinised to work out exactly what reports need to be made.
 Having a list of the type of relevant transactions undertaken in your organisation will assist in-house teams.

 - Depending on the number of reportable arrangements you may need to put a suitable system in place to monitor arrangements and collect the relevant data.
-Ideally the system would enable the secure exchange of reportable information with the authorities in 2020.
+Ideally the system would enable the secure exchange of reportable information with the authorities.

 - Due to the absence of a “main benefit” test in respect of many hallmarks, arrangements may need to be reported in situations where no tax advantage is obtained: teams need to be aware that the fact that there is no discussion of tax does not mean that the transaction is out of scope.
-Communications with in-house teams will be vital to encourage their input from an early stage.
+Communications with in-house teams are vital to encourage their input.

-- With time, disclosure may be able to be better targeted due to a combination of market experience, guidance, domestic implementation and refinements to the regime itself but reverse engineering, trying to identify relevant transactions two years on, is a very unattractive, perhaps impossible, proposition.
+- With time, disclosure may be able to be better targeted due to a combination of market experience, guidance, domestic implementation and refinements to the regime itself but reverse engineering, trying to identify relevant transactions in retrospect, is a very unattractive, perhaps impossible, proposition.